keratin/authn/docs/guide-integrating_authn_with_an_api_gateway.md

+---
+title: Integrating AuthN with an API Gateway
+tags:
+  - guides
+---

 # Guide: Integrating AuthN with an API Gateway

 An API Gateway is sometimes used in a services architecture to control access and route requests to backend services.
 The concept is broad enough that it may be as simple as a request router -- managing service discovery so your clients don't have to -- or may take additional responsibilities like authentication, authorization, and throttling.